After the accident/injury, what next?

 Catastrophic injuries cause permanent disability that necessitate a lifetime of attendant care, special treatments or other significant interventions.
 There are a range of injuries that are considered catastrophic and different medical-legal criteria are used to determine if a person qualifies.
 However, an insurance company ultimately decides whether an insured’s impairment will be considered catastrophic - and sometimes they reject deserving claims.

-If you or a loved one has sustained a serious injury and you want to ensure that your right to receive the compensation you deserve is protected, consider speaking with a catastrophic injury lawyer at Gluckstein Personal Injury Lawyers.
+If you or a loved one has sustained a serious injury and you want to ensure that your right to receive the compensation you deserve is protected, consider speaking with a catastrophic injury lawyer at Gluckstein Lawyers.

 What injuries are considered catastrophic?